AskiaADX/ADXUtil/readme.md

-    --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --organization <org>      The name of the organization to publish (GitHub Only) --force                   The commit will be forced(GitHub only).
-If someone changed the article on github, and you really want to update with the local version
+    --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --organization <org>      The name of the organization to publish (GitHub Only)

 ### Generate